megano/churn_case_study/README.md

-# churn_case_study
-Case Study - Churn Prediction
+# Case Study - Churn Prediction

+# Problem
+Ride-sharing Company X is interested in predicting rider retention.
+What factors are best predictors for retention?
+Offer suggestions to operationalize those insights.
+Build a model that minimizes error and you can interpret factors that contributed to your predictions.

+# Data
-A ride-sharing company (Company X) is interested in predicting rider retention.
-To help explore this question, we have provided a sample dataset of a cohort of users who signed up for an account in January 2014.
-The data was pulled on July 1, 2014; we consider a user retained if they were “active” (i.e. took a trip) in the preceding 30 days (from the day the data was pulled).
-Assume the latest day of last_trip_date to be when the data was pulled.
-The data is churn.csv in the data folder.
+A sample of users who signed up in January 2014 pulled on July 1, 2014.
+We consider a user retained if they were “active” (i.e. took a trip) in the preceding 30 days (from the day the data was pulled).
+Latest day of last_trip_date is when the data was pulled.

-We would like you to use this data set to help understand what factors are the best predictors for retention, and offer suggestions to operationalize those insights to help Company X. Therefore, your task is not only to build a model that minimizes error, but also a model that allows you to interpret the factors that contributed to your predictions.

-Here is a detailed description of the data:
+Data Description:

 city: city this user signed up in
 phone: primary device for this user